HiiFyi/Costomer-buy-save-restriction-/README.md

 - BOT_TOKEN: @Botfather on telegram
 - OWNER_ID : Go to @missrose_bot on telegram and send `/info` to know your ID
 - CHANNEL_ID : This will be used as Force Subscribe channel
-- LOG_GROUP: Create a Group or Channel add you bot there and forward any message of that channel/group to @userinfobot to know the ID of you channel/group
+- LOG_GROUP: Create a Group or Channel add you bot there and forward any message of tht chn@userinfobot to know the ID of you channel/group
 - MONGO_DB: It is recommended to use your mongoDB to avoid session hacks and all Note : You must make bot admin in both channels